shundhammer/qdirstat/README.md

 ## Current Development Status

+- 2015-12-25  Christmas release

+  - Sorting is now done internally in the DirTreeModel, and it's blazingly fast.
+It uses lazy sorting - postponing sorting until the last possible moment for each tree branch.
+Maybe the branch will never get visible, and then it doesn't need to be sorted at all.
+The QSortProxyModel is gone.

+  - Reading cache files finally works again.
+It was quite some hassle to find all the places where the invisible root item that is required for the QTreeView / QAbstractItemModel make a difference.
+I hope now I caught all of them.

+  - Fixed some bugs that resulted in segfaults.
+Well, it's a development version.
+Such things happen.

+  - Removed the section about K4DirStat in this README.md; that information was outdated.
+It turns out I hadn't looked at the most recent sources of K4DirStat - that was entirely my own stupidity.
+My apologies.
+Since right now I don't have an informed opinion about K4DirStat, I preferred to remove that section entirely for the time being.
+Looks like K4DirStat is indeed ported to Qt5 now.

 - 2015-12-20  First usable preview version - see screenshot above.
 It's still pretty rough, and sorting via the QSortProxyModel seems to be